Vektor1428/Coding-portfolio/README.md

 # Portfolio
-This is my personal portfolio of relevant projects and/or coursework that could be of value for the organizations.
+This is my personal portfolio of relevant projects and/or coursework that could be of value for the ERASMUS selection process.

+Andrés Jiménez Mora